"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom: Perception Scales

-\textbf{Technology Acceptance Model Edited to Assess ChatGPT Adoption (TAME-ChatGPT)} The Technology Acceptance Model Edited to Assess ChatGPT Adoption (TAME-ChatGPT) survey was created based on the TAM framework \cite{sallam2023assessing}.
+\paragraph{Technology Acceptance Model Edited to Assess ChatGPT Adoption (TAME-ChatGPT)} survey was created based on the TAM framework~\cite{sallam2023assessing}.
 It comprised 13 items for participants who heard of ChatGPT but did not use it and 23 items for participants who used ChatGPT.